logo

 3. Dry Brown Compost Materials

-Dry, brown compost materials are high in carbon and provide energy for compost microbes.
-Brown materials include fallen leaves, shredded tree branches, hay, straw, tea, and tea bags, and wood shavings or sawdust from untreated wood.
-Shred paper, newspaper, or tissues and break cardboard into small pieces for compost.
-Glossy or heavily dyed papers are not good composting materials because they have too many additives and chemicals.
-Eggshells contain high levels of calcium and enrich compost.
-Straw is a good choice for clay soil because it decomposes slowly.
-The straw particle help keep clay soil aerated.
+Brown materials are dry and high in carbon, the energy source for compost microbes.
+They include fallen leaves, shredded branches, hay, straw, used tea and paper tea bags (without staples), and wood shavings or sawdust from untreated wood.
+Shred paper, newspaper, and tissues, and break cardboard into small pieces before adding them.
+Skip glossy or heavily dyed paper, which carries too many additives and inks.
+Crushed eggshells add calcium to the mix.
+Straw is a good choice for working into clay soil because it breaks down slowly, and its particles help keep heavy soil aerated.

 dry brown, eggshells, wood, carbon eyecrave / Getty Images